 Living paycheck-to-paycheck is bad enough, but it also means that having any lapse in pay can screw you over in a heartbeat.

 You may be able to miss a paycheck once or endure a bump in the road by maxing out your credit card, but what happens when you miss your paycheck for a few weeks?
 How about a month?

 You wind up robbing Peter to pay Paul, selling your Bowflex to come up with rent money, and eating every single canned good in your pantry.
 Worse, you can also spiral into a cycle of debt that is extremely hard to dig your way out of.

 After all, the average credit card interest rate is 17% and late fees for outstanding bills can add up in a hurry.
 When you are living paycheck-to-paycheck and anything causes you to lose income, it’s far too easy to let the situation spiral out of hand.

 The Government Shutdown Could Happen to You

 I’m not picking on federal workers at all.
-They are just a microcosm of the United States – a community of workers who are trying to get by just like the rest of us.
-Since there are as many as 800,000 federal workers not receiving pay, however, it’s only natural that their trials and tribulations would be broadcast in such a big way.
+They are just a microcosm of the United States – a community of workers who are trying to get by just like everyone else.
+Since there are as many as 800,000 federal workers not receiving pay, however, it’s only natural their trials and tribulations would be broadcast in such a big way.

 The reality is, the exact same thing could happen to you or to anyone you know.
-The federal government shutting down may be big news, but businesses close up shop and lay people off all the time.
+The federal government shutting down may be big news, but businesses lay off workers all the time.
 The same outcome could easily happen to you if you live paycheck-to-paycheck and lose your J-O-B.